FaresKazemi/Python-Challenge/README.md

 # Python-Challenge
-Analysis or Banking and Voting Data
+Analysis of Banking and Voting Data